Ross Stripling: Los Angeles Dodgers

-The Los Angeles Dodgers selected Stripling in the fifth round of the 2012 Major League Baseball draft.
+The Los Angeles Dodgers selected Stripling in the fifth round of the 2012 Major League Baseball draft, and he signed for a signing bonus of $130,000.
 He was promoted to Double-A Chattanooga Lookouts in May 2013 and was selected to the mid-season Southern League All-Star Game.
 He finished the season 6–4 with a 2.78 ERA in 21 games (16 starts).

 Stripling was given a non roster invitation to spring training in 2014, but came down with a sore arm after his first game action.
 He turned out to have a torn ulnar collateral ligament in his elbow.
 He underwent Tommy John surgery, causing him to miss the entire season.
-He rejoined the AA Tulsa Drillers during mid-season in 2015 and finished 3–6 with a 3.88 ERA in 14 starts.
-The Dodgers added Stripling to their 40-man roster after the season.
+He rejoined the Double–A Tulsa Drillers during mid-season in 2015 and finished 3–6 with a 3.88 ERA in 14 starts.
+On November 20, 2015, the Dodgers added Stripling to their 40-man roster to protect him from the Rule 5 draft.

-Stripling made the Dodgers opening day roster for 2016 as the fifth starter.
+Stripling made the Dodgers' Opening Day roster for 2016 as the fifth starter.
 After several injuries to established pitchers, he beat out other Dodgers prospects to make the roster.

 In his major league debut, against the San Francisco Giants on April 8, 2016, Stripling pitched 7 1/3 innings without giving up a hit but was removed for a relief pitcher after throwing 100 pitches.
 He struck out four and walked four, one of whom scored against the relief pitcher.
 He picked up his first major league win against the St. Louis Cardinals on May 13, 2016.
-He appeared in 22 games and made 14 starts for the Dodgers with a 5–9 record and 3.96 ERA in 100 innings.
+Stripling appeared in 22 games and made 14 starts for the Dodgers with a 5–9 record and 3.96 ERA in 100 innings.
 He also appeared in relief in five post-season games for the Dodgers, allowing five runs in 2 2/3 innings.